 The Ojibwe people call this plant manoomin and cook it in different ways.
 The wild rice could be cooked in broth, served with maple syrup, made into stuffing for wild birds( great for Thanksgiving stuffing also), salads, soups, and even desserts.

-Wild rice (affiliate link) is highly nutritional, very rich in proteins and fiber, and low in fat.
+Wild rice (affiliate link) is highly nutritional, rich in proteins and fiber, and low in fat.
 It contains potassium, phosphorus, and B vitamins.
-It has a chewy texture and it is awesome cooked first and then tossed in a little bit of butter.
+It has a chewy texture, and it is fantastic if you cook it first and then toss it in a little bit of butter.

 I would dare to consider wild rice as the “caviar” of gourmet grains.